nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 1e.
-PlanEase detects that event already exist(s).
+PlanEase detects that event already exists.

   - 1e1.
 PlanEase prompts User of duplicate event used.